bensheldon/activerecord-has_some_of_many/README.md

 ## Why?

 Finding the "Top N" is a common problem, that can be easily solved with a `JOIN LATERAL` when writing raw SQL queries.
+Lateral Joins were introduced in Postgres 9.3:

+> a LATERAL join is like a SQL foreach loop, in which Postgres will iterate over each row in a result set and evaluate a subquery using that row as a parameter. ([source](https://www.heap.io/blog/postgresqls-powerful-new-join-type-lateral))

-For example, to find the most recent comments for some posts, we might write:
+For example, to find only the one most recent comments for a collection of posts, we might write:

 ```sql
 SELECT "comments".*